'The best things in the world cannot be seen or even touched, they can only be felt with the Heart'

 No parent expects to lose a child and the shock of having to do so leaves you numb.
 We did not initially know the cause of Charlie's sudden death, but we just knew that we had to make something good out of this devastating situation!
 So our journey began - we organised some small local events and donated £2,000 to the Salisbury Hospital Stars Appeal and the Wiltshire Air Ambulance.

-Throughout this time as a family we were still pursuing the Ambulance Trust and eventually the Parliamentary Health Services Ombudsman (PHSO) produced their report and findings.
-Their key outcome was that a training package was to be produced and implemented.
-This was called Charlie's Story - The Simple Steps, which consists of a video of our entire story and a set of PowerPoint lessons, which all paramedics must cover as a part of their annual training.
+Throughout the last 10 years we have continued to raise the profile of SUDEP and pursuing the Ambulance Trust and the Parliamentary Health Services Ombudsman (PHSO), in order to highlight the impact that Sudden Unexplained Death in Epilepsy has, and that 21 lives a week are lost prematurely as a result of it.
+Eventually we received a positive response, their outcome was that a training package was to be produced and implemented.
+This is called Charlie's Story - The Simple Steps, which consists of a video of our entire story and a set of PowerPoint lessons, all paramedics within the South Western Ambulance Service Trust must cover as a part of their annual training.